AndresPineda-CySec/WireShark-PCAP-Analysis-1/README.md

 <h3 align="center">The Infected Host:</h3>
 <p align="center">
 <img src="https://github.com/AndresPineda-CySec/WireShark-PCAP-Analysis-1/blob/main/images/hostInfo.png?raw=true" height="100%" width="100%"/> <br />
-In order to enumerate the infected host, I apply the filter "ip.src == 10.1.17.215 && kerberos" to only view traffic where the infected host is the source address and is running any Kerberos related protocol.
-I then look for a request packet in order to get information on the host.
-I selected frame 250 to examine the packet details and learn that the Infected host's name is "DESKTOP-L8C5GSJ," and the MAC address is "00:d0:b7:26:4a:74." <br />
+To identify the infected host, I applied the filter "ip.src == 10.1.17.215 && kerberos" in Wireshark, narrowing the results to traffic where the compromised machine is the source and involved in Kerberos-related communication.
+I then searched for a request packet containing host identification details.
+I examined frame 250 and found that the infected host's name is "DESKTOP-L8C5GSJ", and its MAC address is 00:d0:b7:26:4a:74. <br />
 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/WireShark-PCAP-Analysis-1/blob/main/images/hostName.png?raw=true" height="100%" width="100%"/> <br />